 We want you to be safe and have a great weekend.
 For the most updated information, visit our NEFR HQ/Information booth at Rally Village or follow us on Instagram or Facebook (New England Forest Rally).
-Tag all your content with the hashtag #NEFR18.
+Tag all your content with the hashtag #NEFR23.

 BEFORE THE RALLY

 Plan Your Day.
 Don’t show up a few minutes before the rally starts and expect to get out onto a stage.
-Not every stage offers public spectating (which is why you might want to consider the Rally Bus or Sunday River shuttle bus).
+Not every stage offers public spectating (which is why you might want to consider the Rally Bus).
 Other stages have designated parking areas so you may have to walk to a suitable location.
 Don’t assume that everything works the same as it did last year or the year before.
 Check the schedule and maps for updated information.

 Cell Phone Service.
 Cell service in the areas where we race is hit or miss – don’t assume you’ll have service.